GovNFT/contracts/SPECIFICATION.md

 ### GovNFT

 Built upon OpenZeppelin's ERC721, this contract manages the vesting of ERC-20 tokens, represented as NFTs.
+Note: This contract does not support the vesting of ERC-20 tokens that allow fees on transfer.

 #### Create Lock